 “Was that your car in the parking lot?
 The one with all of the bumper stickers?” asked a fast hiker who overtook me on the trail.
 “It’s on fire,” he joked, as we fell into a conversation.
 “I’m 70% the way through the grid,” he announced.
 The grid is a peakbagging list where hikers climb each of the 48 x four thousand footers in every month of the year, so 576 peaks.
-I countered, “I’m 108% through redlining,” which brought him up a bit short, because it’s every bit as impressive as finishing the grid.
+I countered, “I’m 108% through redlining,” which brought him up a bit short because it’s every bit as impressive as finishing the grid.
 “Biscuit man” was a very fast hiker though, I have to grant him that, although I was carrying an overnight backpack and he was just hauling a day pack the size of a women’s purse.

 We hiked a bit together before he sped off to climb North Hancock.
-I climbed South Hancock first, because that’s the route I’ve always taken when climbing these two peaks.
-The trail crews made this trail easier too, going as far as to putting steps into the steep ascent, where it was just heavily eroded and slippery gravel in the past.
+I climbed South Hancock first because that’s the route I’ve always taken when climbing these two peaks.
+The trail crews made this trail easier too, going as far as to put steps into the steep ascent, where it was just heavily eroded and slippery gravel in the past.
 Ah progress.
 I can’t help but feel like a curmudgeon complaining about the way the trail system is changing and becoming easier.

 While branching off to climb the Hancocks (on the Hancock Loop Trail) had been fun, I was eager to resume my larger loop around the Hancocks and Mt Carrigan.
 I turned north onto the Cedar Brook Trail and hiked past the Wilderness sign into the beyond.
-This is marvelous trail that climbs to height of land and them makes a gradual descent through dense forest.
+This is a marvelous trail that climbs to the height of land and then makes a gradual descent through dense forest.
 Parts are muddy and wet, but there are plenty of rocks in the trail to hop around the wet spots.
 The highlights are the sublime views of Cedar Brook, which is a massive boulder-choked stream bordering the Hitchcocks, and an (old) logging camp that the trail runs through.

 You may have never heard of the Hitchcocks, but they’re a group of five trail-less three thousand footers located along the East Branch Pemigewasset River just beyond Lincoln Woods.
 North Hitchcock has an old helicopter platform on top, I’m told, but I have yet to climb it.
 See The Fourth Hitchcock for a trip report about bushwhacking three of the five peaks.